csimi/rtmp-client/SharedObject.md

 Flags: 16 or 48 and 0

+- 48 when read access has been denied as a response to use message
+- 16 when write access has ben denied

 Data: two UTF8 strings

 First value is the code, second one is the level.